JSB2010/JSB2010.github.io/FIREBASE_SETUP.md

 2. Scroll down to "Your apps" section
 3. Click the web app icon (</>) to add a web app if you haven't already
 4. Enter "Jacob Barkin Website" as the app nickname
+5. **Do NOT check "Also set up Firebase Hosting"** - we use Cloudflare Pages instead
-5. Register the app
+6. Register the app
-6. Copy the Firebase configuration object (it looks like this):
+7. Copy the Firebase configuration object (it looks like this):

 ```javascript
 const firebaseConfig = {